The European Tribune is a forum for thoughtful dialogue of European and international issues. You are invited to post comments and your own articles.

 The unbelievable profits the BEIC reaped from India was the trigger and sustaining force for the British Empire allowing, among other things, the Brits to conquer more territories with equally lucrative resources.
 As an example, ONE 10,990 square kilometer (4,243 sq mi) Caribbean island - Jamaica - returned more yearly profit than ALL of their North American colonies put together.

 The trade in, what we would call basic commodities, was the Oil Wealth of their time.
-Ever since I learnt about confirmation bias I've started seeing it everywhere
+She believed in nothing; only her skepticism kept her from being an atheist. -- Jean-Paul Sartre

 basic commodities...

 But the BEIC got a leg up after the Dutch became involved in their long struggle with Louis 14th and the English got past the Civil War and Protectorate period.
 Charles II's Queen Consort, Catherine of Braganza's dowry included the port cities of Tangiers and Bombay and good relations were maintained with the Mughal Emperors from 1612 until the mid 18th century.
-As the Dutch said while fighting the Spanish: "It is not necessary to have hope in order to persevere."
+"It is not necessary to have hope in order to persevere."

 For example, the political leadership of England during most of this period was Monarchy supported by and supported land-based Aristocracy.
 While the great merchants gained power during this period they never achieved Decision Making power.
 An example of this, was a continuous un-met demand by the merchants for the King to do something about pirates infesting the English Channel.
 It was only when the mayor of London fitted out a fleet, out of his own pocket, that piracy faded.
-Ever since I learnt about confirmation bias I've started seeing it everywhere
+She believed in nothing; only her skepticism kept her from being an atheist. -- Jean-Paul Sartre

 There's a reason why it's "sailing the Seven Seas" rather than "sailing to the Seven Seas" ~ there was a lot of money to be made plying the waters of the Andaman, Java, Banda, Molucca, Celebes, Sulu and South China Seas.
 I've been accused of being a Marxist, yet while Harpo's my favourite, it's Groucho I'm always quoting.
 Odd, that.